COVENTRY LITTLE LEAGUE DIVISIONS OF PLAY

-TEE BALL (4/5/6 yo) - Tee Ball is required for all League Age 4-year-old players as well as first year 5-year-old players.
-Tee Ball is open to first-year 6-year-olds, but we recommend they play Single A if they can hit a ball pitched by a coach.
-This is an introductory division specifically designed to provide a foundation and introduction to baseball that is grounded in fun, fitness, and fundamentals.
+TEE BALL (4/5 yo) - Tee Ball is required for all League Age 4-year-old players as well as first year 5-year-old players.
+It is recommended that most first year 6 year olds register for Single A. This is an introductory division specifically designed to provide a foundation and introduction to baseball that is grounded in fun, fitness, and fundamentals.
 All players begin the season by hitting off of a Tee.
-As the season progresses, managers, at their discretion, may introduce Coach Pitch to those ready to advance.
+As the season progresses, managers, at their discretion, will introduce Coach Pitch to those ready to advance.
 Soft, Reduced Injury Factor (RIF) balls are used for safety.
 No scores are kept, every offensive player bats each inning regardless of outs, and no player sits on defense.
 Players are taught the basic fundamentals of baseball including throwing, catching, batting, defensive ready position and base running.
 Games are played in small groups of about 6 (no outfielders), and everyone rotates positions and bats each inning.

 Single A (Coach Pitch) (5/6/7 yo)– The Single A division is intended to transition the T-Ball players to coach pitch play.
 It consists primarily of league age 5-year-old players who have played at least one season of Tee Ball as well as 6-year-olds, however, league age 7-year-olds new to baseball may register for this division.
 This is an instructional division where players hit "live" Reduced Injury Factor (RIF) balls pitched by their own coach from a short distance.
 If after a number of coach pitches the batter is still experiencing difficulty, a tee is used to assist players put the ball in play so they can also work on running the bases.
 No scores are kept.
 Outfield defensive positions are introduced.
 The basic fundamentals of baseball are reinforced.

 Double A (Kid Pitch) (7/8/9 yo) – The Double A division is the first introduction to “kid pitch” baseball where the players pitch to the opposing team.
 This is also the first introduction to a baseball that is harder than the traditional Tee ball, although it is not as hard as that used in the Majors divisions.
-If unable to hit a kid pitch after a certain number of pitches, a coach will pitch.
-Swinging strikes will be recorded, but no walks.
-Positional play developed.
+The first and second strikes thrown which are not hit in fair territory will erase all balls.
+Infield and outfield positional play developed.